getvictor/website/content/posts/optimizing-performance-of-go-app/index.md

 ## Further reading

+- Recently, we wrote about [accurately measuring Go test execution time](../go-test-execution-time).
-See our previous article on [creating fuzz tests in Go](../fuzz-testing-with-go).
+- Also, see our previous article on [creating fuzz tests in Go](../fuzz-testing-with-go).

 ## Watch how to benchmark Go serializers